Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So it's much different than just private investment firms and private defense contractors, but rather a joint effort throughout the entire process, if that makes sense.

-Have you given any thought, you talked early in your presentation about the multi -capability of your drone platform.
+You talked early in your presentation about the multi-capability of your drone platform, drones for various capabilities.

-I happen to have a little history with a multi -capable ship called LCS.
+I happen to have a little history with a multi-capable ship called LCS.

 It didn't go very well.

-So can you talk a little bit about how you think you would deliver this capability from a modularity standpoint given these very challenging missions?
+So can you talk a little bit about how you think you would deliver this capability from a modularity standpoint, given these very challenging missions?

 Yes, sir.